 The Fund follows the deferral method of accounting for contributions.
-Restricted contributions are recognized as revenue in the year in which the related expenses are incurred.
-Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
+Restricted contributions related to expenses of future periods are deferred and recognized as revenue in the year in which the related expenses are incurred.
+Unrestricted contributions are recognized as revenue in the period when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
 Endowment contributions are recognized as direct increases in net assets.
-Deferred revenue represents restricted income earned in the Endowment Fund.
+Deferred contributions represent restricted income earned in the Endowment Fund.